Director, Health Information Technology and Operations

 Dr. Mun’s research focuses on the role of imaging and information technology in a variety of health care settings, such as diagnostic imaging, chronic illness management, home monitoring, telemedicine, disease surveillance, surgical instrumentation, and cancer therapy.

 Dr. Hank Rappaport is a Senior Clinical Informaticist in the MedStar Institute for Innovation, a setting in which he creates novel applications of information technology to meet the needs of the healthcare environment.
 Areas of interest include data analytics, workflow and quality improvement, care coordination, and applications of 3D printing in healthcare.

-As Scientific Director, Dr. Ratwani applies human factors and cognitive science theories to challenging healthcare problems to develop innovative solutions.
+As Director of the MedStar Health National Center for Human Factors in Healthcare, Dr. Ratwani applies human factors and cognitive science theories to challenging healthcare problems to develop innovative solutions.
 Dr. Ratwani is an assistant professor of emergency medicine at Georgetown University in addition to his role with the Human Factors Center.
 He holds a master’s and PhD in psychology, with a focus on human factors, from George Mason University.
 He was a National Research Council postdoctoral fellow at the Naval Research Laboratory where he received the Alan Berman publication award.
 Dr. Ratwani has extensive experience planning, managing and executing large-scale research programs.